Division of Counseling and Rehabilitation Science - M.S. in Rehabilitation and Mental Health Counseling Working Professionals Program

 I would like to study for the degree but I still want to keep my job.
 Is this possible?

-Yes, the Working Professionals Program allows student to complete the degree program within two years while maintaining employment.
+Yes, the Working Professionals Program allows student to complete the degree program in three years while maintaining employment.
 The faculty at IIT will make every effort to help you achieve your academic goals.

 How would it work?
 I don't want to be in one of those distance learning programs which do not allow me to interact with other students and faculty.
 Is the Working Professionals Program different from typical distance learning programs?

 The Working Professionals Program takes into consideration students' work schedules by providing online and evening classes.
 The Working Professionals Program is different from typical distance learning programs because we believe certain skill sets, such as counseling techniques and research methods, can be obtained only by engaging in group activities and direct contact with faculty.
-Therefore, the Working Professionals Program offers face-to-face evening classes and summer weekend classes where you will benefit from direct interaction with faculty and other students with little to no impact on your work schedule.
-The Working Professionals Program is a 48 credit-hour program which meets eligibility criteria to obtain certification as a CRC.
+Therefore, the Working Professionals Program offers online classes, face-to-face evening classes, and summer weekend classes where you will benefit from direct interaction with faculty and other students with little to no impact on your work schedule.
+The Working Professionals Program is a 60 credit-hour program which meets eligibility criteria to obtain certification as a CRC and counseling licensure within the state of Illinois (Please see your state licensing board for information on counseling licensure requirements in states other than Illinois).

 Am I eligible for financial aid?